School transport (September 2022) FAQs

 Pupils are advised to be at their bus stop 10 minutes before the scheduled departure time.
 If the bus fails to arrive after 20 minutes, pupils should follow the guidance notes on the reverse of their bus pass.
 They should ring the number printed and wait for instructions from the School Transport team.

-No. School transport will only pick-up and drop-off pupils at their designated bus stop.
-The bus driver will not sanction or authorise any other address or drop-off point.
+School transport will only pick-up and drop-off pupils at their designated bus stop/pick-up point.
+The school transport operator or driver are not able to authorise any other address or drop-off point.

 No. Each school route has an individual contract number, and only pupils issued with a pass for that route may travel.
 Any child attempting to board the wrong bus will be turned away.